PeterCamilleri/mysh/README.md

 ####PRINT

 Once the command is run, some results are expected most of the time.
-For Ruby expressions, this is handled by the pretty print gem 'pp' applied to the value returned by the expression just evaluated.
+For Ruby expressions, this is handled by the pretty print gem.
+The 'pp' function is given the value returned by the expression just evaluated.
 For other types of command, the command itself generates any required output.

 To assist in the creation of well formatted output, the mysh environment provides a number of "helper" methods in the Array and String classes.
 These